Balbriggan Lifeboat Station

 Balbriggan Lifeboat Station was located latterly under the railway arches on Quay Street, in Balbriggan, a town in Fingal, historically County Dublin, approximately 32 km north of Dublin, on the east coast of Ireland.

-A lifeboat station was first established at Balbriggan in 1875 by the Royal National Lifeboat Institution (RNLI).
+A lifeboat station was first established at Balbriggan in 1875, by the Royal National Lifeboat Institution (RNLI).

 After operating for just 22 years, Balbriggan Lifeboat Station closed in 1898.

 History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 When the barque Young England of Glasgow was wrecked on Carabates Rocks near Balbriggan coastguard station, on 14 November 1852, whilst on passage from Singapore to Liverpool, Chief Officer William Barrett, H.M.
 Coastguard, Balbriggan, along with his son William, and the Rev. Alexander Synge, were instrumental in the rescue of 16 of the 18 crew.
 All three were awarded the RNIPLS Silver Medal.

-On the 27 February 1875, the barque Bell Hill was wrecked at Balbriggan, on passage from Liverpool to Valparaiso.
+On the 27 February 1875, the barque Bell Hill was wrecked at Balbriggan, on passage from Liverpool to Valparaíso.
 An RNLI lifeboat had been stationed at since 1854.
 It is not known if the lifeboat, stationed just 7 km away, was ever summoned.
 24 of the 25 crew of the Bell Hill were lost.

 The wreck of the Bell Hill prompted the placement of a lifeboat at Balbriggan. a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and 6-oars, which was dispatched to Balbriggan in November 1875, arriving on station on 23 December 1875, along with its transporting carriage.
 A new boathouse was constructed, in the shadow of the Balbriggan Martello tower, complete with slipway.
 The lifeboat had been provided by the gift of Mrs Langworthy of Manchester, and in accordance with her wishes, was named Maid of Annan.